gstark/sdg-front-end/README.md

 # - x Delete a student

-# - Show Student Details
+# - x Show Student Details

-# - Update a student
+# - x Update a student

 # - Fancy: Add a navbar for navigation and move create + search to the navigation bar